 Global Vision International

 Global Vision International (GVI) was formed in 1998 to provide support and services to international charities, non profits and governmental agencies.
-Through our international network of over 100 personnel in over 30 countries, GVI continues to support many of the most critical conservation and humanitarian projects around the globe.
+Through their international network GVI supports many of the most critical conservation and humanitarian projects around the globe.
 Make a difference to some of the world’s most critical conservation and community projects with Global Vision International.
-Join challenging expeditions as diverse as marine conservation in Mexico and the Seychelles, community development in Mexico, high altitude exploration in Patagonia, and wildlife conservation in the Amazon, Costa Rica, South Africa and Kenya.
-Or volunteer with GVI’s partner organisations in over 15 countries – work with indigenous communities in Guatemala and Ecuador, protect turtles in Panama, teach in Nepal, help with Gibbon rehabilitation in Thailand, plus many more.
+You can join challenging expeditions as diverse as marine conservation, community development, high altitude exploration and wildlife conservation.
+Or volunteer with GVI’s partner organisations in over 15 countries – work with indigenous communities, protect turtles, teach, help with animal rehabilitation, plus many more options.
 Field work placements, internships and jobs in the field are also available.

 i-to-i helps more than 5000 volunteers annually to make a significant and ongoing difference, at over 500 locally run projects in 25 countries throughout the developing world.
 The projects they work with give individuals the chance to participate for 1–24 weeks with community development, wildlife, building, teaching, conservation, sports coaching and work experience programs.
 While there are no requirements for volunteering on any of i-to-i’s projects, you need to be prepared for just about anything and come with an open mind!
 Short-term volunteer work is a very rewarding experience, particularly for those who are time poor, but want to give something back.